Updated July 2026

-Many financiers have pulled out of the SMSF lending environment in recent years, casting a shadow of the validity of this strategy.
+Many financiers have pulled out of the SMSF lending environment in recent years, casting a shadow on the validity of this strategy.
 The result in many cases is "orphaned" loans with increased interest rates, despite an improvement in the value of the security held by these financiers.

 While there are still lenders with an appetite to review and refinance these loans to a more cost-effective interest rate, the broader question is whether it still has a role moving forward.